Cool off with a bowl of delicious, refreshing Watermelon Sorbet ... you only need three ingredients to make this easy recipe!

 Unlike ice cream, sorbet has no fat.
 It also has fewer calories than ice cream, and it's full of fruit.
 It still contains a lot of sugar though, so like most treats, you should probably eat it in moderation.

-Looking for more ways to use your ice cream maker?
-Try my Strawberry Frozen Yogurt, Peanut Butter Frozen Yogurt, or my Pumpkin Frozen Yogurt.
-You can even make this yummy Frosé in the ice cream maker!
+If you enjoyed this recipe, make sure to check out my Mango Sorbet, too!
+Looking for other ways to use your ice cream maker?
+Try my plain Frozen Yogurt, Strawberry Frozen Yogurt, Peanut Butter Frozen Yogurt, or my Pumpkin Frozen Yogurt.
+You can even make this yummy Frosé in your ice cream maker!

 Need to use up a big watermelon?
 Then, you'll love these recipes, too!